How Stress Stops You From Seeing.

 It's only human to worry about what other people think of you.

-When it stops you from being you, then thats a problem.
+When it stops you from being you, then that is when it really becomes a problem.

-When it stops you from being creative, when it holds you back, you procrastinate..
+When it stops you from being creative, when it holds you back,it can affect your self esteem, you end up second guessing yourself so then you procrastinate..

 When you spend time being totally wrapped up in your self, worrying about the responsibilities you have, the family, the mortgage, the car, the job, deadlines... you are limiting "seeing"

-From an anatomy point of view, you have a central nervous system, its like a tree that has 2 branches, one branch is responsible for rest and digest, the other branch is all about fight, flight or freeze.
+From an anatomy point of view, you have a central nervous system, its like a tree that has 2 branches, one branch is responsible for rest, repair and digest, the other branch is all about fight, flight or freeze.

-We get stuck in fight, flight or freeze often these days.
-No longer having to run away from danger as we used to when we were cavemen, we now face it, and have to carry on with life, stress sits around making us feel worse, we procrastinate and get stuck, worry, feel anxious, worry some more and numb that with external things like sugar, alcohol, watching TV, smoking, Facebook, twitter...
+No longer having to run away from danger as we used to when we were cavemen, we now face it, and have to carry on with life, stress sits around making us feel worse, we procrastinate and get stuck, worry, feel anxious, worry some more and numb that with external things like sugar, alcohol, watching TV, smoking, Facebook, twitter...these then become addictive.

 Stress doesn't kill you, its your reaction to it thats the issue.